Extrinsic topology of Floquet anomalous boundary states in quantum walks: Illustrative example

 as $U(k,t_1 \to t_2)$ is continuously deformed into $U(k,0 \to 0)=1$.
 Therefore, the quantum walk $U_{\text{QW}}(k)=S_+(k)$ cannot be written by a Floquet continuous time evolution.

 In this paper, we argue that this difference enables extrinsic topological phases in quantum walks.
 A simple example of the extrinsic topological phase in a quantum walk is given as follows [Fig. \ref{fig:simple_extrinsic}].
-First let us prepare a topologically trivial bulk model in two dimensions (2D) with energy gaps at $\epsilon=0$ and $\epsilon=\pi/T$ by using the coin operator $C(\theta)$,
+First let us prepare a topologically trivial bulk model in two dimensions (2D) with energy gaps at $\epsilon=0$ and $\epsilon=\pi/T$ by using the coin operator $C(\theta)$.
+In the momentum space representation, the bulk model is